kh14762/chiral-impulse/README.md

   #### Artifact 273 ("printstone") [Discovered by ICN tech]
   Each Player is equipped with a tesseract.
 The relationsip between them is binding.
-  Each tesseract contains a set of wireframe game pieces that are movable only by the owning player.
+  Each tesseract contains a set of bits that are movable only by the owning player.
-  Each tesseract is capable of replicating itself over a set duration. expressed as an equippable mesh cube with a parented tesseract wireframe.
+  Each tesseract is capable of replicating itself over a set duration given that it accepts a sufficient amount of matter. expressed as an equippable mesh cube with a parented tesseract wireframe.

   **place me as a footnote**